“Wearing a sport coat and eating with other old people in a big dining room

 Food that looks as good as it tastes

-The New York Times article also noted that for seniors in skilled nursing settings who get to the stage of requiring pureed foods, presentation is as important as ever, if not more so.
+The New York Times article also noted that for seniors in skilled nursing settings who get to the stage of requiring pureed foods, presentation is as important as ever in senior living dining, if not more so.
 That is why chefs working in these senior facilities have devised ways to mould pureed foods back into their original shapes, even adding an attractive garnish, thus improving the food’s visual appeal and increasing the likelihood of the resident consuming it.
 Nurses working with memory care residents have noted increased vigor and appetites in people who are consuming these fresher, more visually-appealing foods.

 Consider your options